+LinkedIn is the largest professional network in the world today.
 Whether or not you are actually job hunting right now, a LinkedIn Profile is a MUST-DO these days.
 Over 90% of recruiters use LinkedIn to find qualified job candidates.

 Read Identify Exactly the Right Keywords for Your LinkedIn Profile and all of Job-Hunt’s Guide to LinkedIn for Job Search articles for more information.

 The biggest source of jobs in the world is giant job aggregator, Indeed.com.
 In addition to job postings, Indeed has an option that recruiters love, called Indeed Resume.
 You'll need to register a My Indeed account, and then you can upload your resume.